 Overview

-Monash Council provides a diverse array of play opportunities for children throughout our network of 139 playspaces located in parks and reserves.
-Another 2 new playspaces are planned for construction in the next 2 years.
+Monash Council provides a diverse array of play opportunities for children throughout our network of 139 (soon to be 141) playspaces located in parks and reserves.

 By providing a breadth of playground experiences that range from small pocket playgrounds, with 3-5 play pieces, to regional destination play spaces (such as Waverley Park Lake and Valley Conservation Reserve), Council aims to provide a range of environments where children can explore, create, imagine, interact and reflect.
 A full list is available in the document library on this page.